3 Ways to Improve Manager Check-Ins

 So how can we change managers’ mindsets and make check-ins more productive?
 First, make sure there is a basic understanding of the difference between a check-in and a check-up.
 Teresa Amabile and Steve Kramer explain in Harvard Business Review:

 If you are mostly asking employees whether they finished this task or that task, then you are checking up on them.
 If you are constantly monitoring how people achieve their goals, then you are checking up.
 This is classic micromanagement, which makes people feel that their judgment, talents, and skills are not valued; it also constrains experimentation.
 As a result, it kills both motivation and creativity.

 Second, for two people to have an open and honest conversation, there needs to be psychological safety.
 Adam Grant defines psychological safety as, “the sense that you can take a risk and speak up without getting punished.”
 It’s the single most important component of effective teams.
 Ameet Ranadive, VP of product at Twitter, believes celebrating small wins is one key way to build psychological safety.
 Make sure managers have a way to recognize and reward their employees throughout the year.

 Third, encourage managers to use check-ins as a time to help employees find meaning in their work.
 After all, Great Place to Work® found that an employee’s belief that their work has special meaning is most closely associated with their desire to stay with the company.
-Leadership coach and author Kristi Hedges recommends these five guiding questions to help in this effort:
+Leadership coach and author Kristi Hedges recommends these five check-in questions for meetings to help in this effort: